engapa/kafka-k8s-openshift/README.md

 #### Run local zookeeper

 By default a zookeeper process is started too, as we said previously.
-This behaviour is managed by the env variable KAFKA_ZK_LOCAL (defaults to true).
+This behaviour is managed by the env variable KAFKA_ZK_LOCAL (defaults to "true").

 #### External zookeeper

-If you want to deploy a kafka server w/o local zookeeper then you should provide these env values:
+If you want to deploy a kafka server without a local zookeeper then you should provide these env values:

 * KAFKA_ZK_LOCAL=false
 * SERVER_zookeeper_connect=\<zookeeper_host:zookeeper_port\>\[,\<zookeeper_host:zookeeper_port\>\]